DouglasTaylorSupportGroup/cheinstein.py/README.md

 # cheinstein.py

+*The bot-master branch is built with async waits, to avoid Chegg's bot detection.
+This branch was made mainly for [EinsteinBot](https://github.com/DouglasTaylorSupportGroup/EinsteinBot).*

 ## A Python library to get information from Chegg.

 > **Note**: I am not affiliated with chegg.com in any way.